Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-03-input-parameters.md

 }
 ```

-Since we are in a new _scope_, we will need to define a variable to store the result in, to use later in the function.
+Since we are in a new _scope_, we will need to define a variable to store the result in for later use in the function.
 So, using `let` create a variable called `result` that stores the two values added together, using the addition operator.

 > Note: Again, since we define the input parameters in the function definition, we can use them directly in the function without redefining them.